 5-1.91 Variance from required use of any specified treatment technique.

-(b) As a condition to the grant of a variance under subdivision (a) of this section, the supplier of water shall perform monitoring and other requirements as prescribed by the department.
+(b) As a condition to the granting of a variance under subdivision (a) of this section, the supplier of water shall perform monitoring and other requirements as prescribed by the Department.